PR pixi-reels

 What a real test looks like

-import { createTestReelSet, expectGrid, captureEvents } from 'pixi-reels';
+import { createTestReelSet, expectGrid, captureEvents } from 'pixi-reels/testing';

 it('hold-and-win persists across spins', async () => {